 If the Plaintiff does not know where you work or where your bank accounts are, it can send you a document called an Information Subpoena and force you to tell them!
 You might be in a position where you are judgment proof, in which case, at least for the time being, there may not be anything the creditor can do.

-If you live in southern New Jersey and want a lawyer to represent you against your creditors, call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in.
+If you live in New Jersey, have a creditor suing you for $10,000 or more, and want a lawyer to represent you in negotiating payment arrangements, then just click this link to schedule a call with me to discuss your case.
 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!

 If your debt situation goes beyond one or two creditors, however, and you are wondering whether you need a solution to a bigger problem, then download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey to find out if bankruptcy might be the solution.